Psalm 127:3 Children are a gift from God

 Each night, after his little brother went to bed, Caiden’s treat was using the computer to view train videos.
 This was Caiden’s favorite part of the day!

 Caiden had no fear of the water.
-His lack of fear in the water was scary for his family, but Caiden loved the pool.
 He would jump off the side of the pool into the arms of a family member, never caring how much water went up his nose or how much water he accidentally drank.

 Caiden loved the zoo.
 He could navigate his family through the zoo, knowing where all of his favorite animals were located.
 After trains, Caiden’s second love was animals.
 Enjoying the zoo, through Caiden’s eyes, was a priceless experience!